riscv-test/riscv-hpc/README.md

 ## Developing New Scripts
 ### Overview
 ### Template Script

+We have provided a number of template scriptes in `/templates/`
+- template-master.sh : sample test script

 ### Script Naming Convention

+The test harness requires script naming convention for test driver scripts.
+These can be summarized as follows:
+* Each script name must be unique with respect to adjacent scripts.
+Scripts names may not collide with one another.
+* Script names must be descriptive of the target test.
+* Script names must end in `*.sh`
+* Script names may contain alphanumeric characters, underscores and dashes.
+Other special characters are not permitted.
+* Script names should be constructed as `Name-Release.sh`

 ### Required Script Elements

 Each test script must be constructed using the same set of basic steps.
 Developers are